pravindev666/Tradyx-Aleph/README.md

 ## 🤝 Contributing

 This is a proprietary project.
-For partnership or contribution inquiries, please contact: partnerships@tradyx.in
+For partnership or contribution inquiries, please contact: zetaaztratech@gmail.com

 ---